 - Savings in General?

-A good financial plan is a living, breathing entity, that you must attend to monthly.
+A good financial plan is a living, breathing entity you must attend to monthly.

 Follow On Stories